Data Centre Security Fencing: A Guide for Specifiers

 Upon risk assessment, you may also decide that you want your perimeter to provide Hostile Vehicle Mitigation (HVM): As well as standard forms of HVM, this can also be provided by your security fencing.

 StronGuard crash-rated fencing is a single solution that is forced entry accredited and impact tested to stop a 7.5tonne vehicle at 30mph.
-Crash rated fencing is ideal for situations in which there a large run.
+Crash rated fencing is ideal for situations in which there is a large run.

 From the front face, StrongGuardRCS crash-rated fencing looks like a standard palisade fence, so is suited to situations that require more subtlety – so as not to draw attention to the site.